anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

   - Events (or EventBridge): react to events in AWS, or trigger a rule on a schedule
 - CloudTrail: audit API calls made within your AWS account
 - CloudTrail Insights: automated analysis of your CloudTrail Events
 - X-Ray: trace requests made through your distributed applications
+  - AWS X-Ray Visual analysis of our applications
 - AWS Health Dashboard: status of all AWS services across all regions
 - AWS Account Health Dashboard: AWS events that impact your infrastructure
 - Amazon CodeGuru: automated code reviews and application performance recommendations.
+  - Provides two functionalities
+  - CodeGuru Reviewer
+  - CodeGuru Profiler

 ---